chetankatageri/coffee-machine-python-project/README.md

 - Turn off the machine
 The interface provides clear feedback through formatted messages and status updates, ensuring a smooth user experience.

-## Educational Value
-This project serves as an excellent example of:
-- Object-Oriented Programming (OOP) principles
-- Resource management algorithms
-- Financial transaction handling
-- User input processing and validation
-- State management in programming